Nexmo/station/_use_cases/en/trancribe-amazon-api.md

 * `transcripts`: Contains the completed transcripts, downloaded from S3 when the transcription jobs complete
 * `transcribeReadyService`: Contains the Lambda function and CloudWatch event definition YAML

-### Using the Nexmo REST API client library
+### Using the Nexmo Server SDK

-The following code in `index.js` instantiates the Nexmo REST API client library, which you will use to save the call recordings later on:
+The following code in `index.js` instantiates the Nexmo Server SDK, which you will use to save the call recordings later on:

 ```javascript
 const Nexmo = require("nexmo")